Efficient and Scalable Path-Planning Algorithms for Curvature Constrained Motion in the Hamilton-Jacobi Formulation: Modeling

 One last modeling concern is the inclusion of obstacles.
 Intuitively, any path the intersects with an obstacle at any time should be considered illegal and assigned infinite cost, so that it is never the optimal path.
 To model this, assume that a vehicle is navigating a domain $\Omega \subset \R^n$ which, at any time $t >0$ is disjointly segmented into free space and obstacles, $\Omega = \Omega_{\text{free}}(t) \sqcup \Omega_{\text{obs}}(t).$

 Using the ``travel-time" formulation of \cite{TakeiTsai1,TakeiTsai2,Cars1,CarsMovingObs} as discussed above, one assigns infinite cost to paths that intersect with obstacles by setting $\tau(x,t) = +\infty$ for any points $(x,t) \in \Omega \times (0,T]$ such that $x \in \Omega_{\text{obs}}(t)$.
 This becomes a crucial boundary condition in the HJB equation for the travel time function $\tau.$ However, as described in section \ref{Numerics}, we hope to resolve the solution to our HJB equations using optimization routines which are much easier to implement when the HJB equations are free of boundary conditions.
 This is one of the primary motivations for using the level set formulation.
 In the level set formulation, one incorporates obstacles not by enforcing a boundary condition, but by setting velocity to zero in the obstacles.
 That is, define $O(x,t)$ to be the indicator function of the free space at time $t$: To set velocity to zero in the obstacles, we then simply multiply the Hamiltonians in \eqref{eq:HJBCar},\eqref{eq:HJBPlane}, \eqref{eq:HJBSub} (or generally in \eqref{eq:HJBIV}) by $O(x,t)$.
-For example, the version of \eqref{eq:HJBCar} that we actually solve is

-In this way, we have incorporated obstacles without using any boundary conditions.
-This raises other numerical issues (for example, how to efficiently determine whether a given $x$ lies in a obstacle at time $t$?) which we discuss further in the ensuing section.
+For example, the version of \eqref{eq:HJBCar} that we actually solve is \RV{Having done this, any path which enters an obstacle will be forced to stop, get stuck, and fail to reach the end point, which will never be optimal.} In this way, we have incorporated obstacles without using any boundary conditions.
+This raises other numerical issues (for example, how to efficiently determine whether a given $x$ lies in a obstacle at time $t$) which we discuss further in the ensuing section. \RV{This manner of incorporating obstacles is akin to that of \cite{TakeiTsai2, Deforest1, OptHumanPathPlanning}.}